-Graduates from Queen Mary's School of Languages, Linguistics and Film go on to work in a wide variety of careers.
+Graduates from QMUL's School of Languages, Linguistics and Film go on to work in a wide variety of careers.
 Some apply their degree knowledge directly, entering careers such as education and the arts, whilst others transfer skills gained during study into areas such as public relations.

-Programme Title: BA Comparative Literature and Film Studies Programme Specific ation Approval Person completing Programme Specification: Jill Evans, Head of Administration Person responsible for management of programme: David Adger, Head of School Date Programme Specification produced / amended by School / Institute Learning and Teaching Committee: February 2018 Date Programme Specification approved by Taught Programmes Board:
+Programme Specification Approval Person completing Programme Specification: Heather Heiner Person responsible for management of programme: David Adger Date Programme Specification produced / amended by School / Institute Learning and Teaching Committee: January 2019 Date Programme Specification approved by Taught